Ryan Shazier: Spinal injury

-During a Monday Night Football game against the Cincinnati Bengals on December 4, 2017, Shazier sustained what appeared to be a severe back injury after a head-on tackle.
+During a Monday Night Football game against the Bengals on December 4, 2017, Shazier sustained what appeared to be a severe back injury after a head-on tackle.
 The hit left Shazier seemingly unable to move his legs.
 After stabilization he was taken to the hospital and the next morning revealed that he had sustained a spinal contusion.
 On December 7, Shazier underwent spinal stabilization surgery to secure the injured section of spine and to aid in his recovery.
 The surgery ended his 2017 season.
-But despite the injury, Shazier was named to his second Pro Bowl on December 19, 2017.
+Despite the injury, Shazier was named to his second Pro Bowl on December 19, 2017.
 He was ranked 47th by his peers on the NFL Top 100 Players of 2018.

 On February 28, 2018, Steelers GM Kevin Colbert announced that Shazier would not be able to play during the 2018 season.
 On April 26, 2018, Shazier walked onto the AT&T Stadium stage with his fiancée, Michelle Rodriguez, to announce the 28th pick of the NFL draft, Terrell Edmunds.
 On May 2, the Steelers placed Shazier on the reserve/PUP list, ending his 2018 season.
 On November 30, 2018, Shazier jogged for the first time since his spinal stabilization surgery, according to Steelers linebacker coach Joey Porter.
 On April 29, 2019, the Steelers placed Shazier on the reserve/PUP list, ending his 2019 season.
 The Steelers placed Shazier on the reserve/retired list on March 17, 2020, effectively ending his playing career.

 On September 9, 2020, Shazier announced his retirement from the NFL.

+Coaching career

+In 2024, Shazier returned to the Steelers organization to take a job as an offensive assistant.